 When I visited Istanbul 3 years later, I felt like I already knew that place.
 I was a tourist but the streets looked familiar and its people reminded me to the ones I had met back in Canada.
 The call to prayer was a magical moment, and it helped me understand how important was religion.
 About 10,000 kilometers of distance, there were people that didn’t forget this time of the day although there was no call where they lived now.

-I was only in Istanbul for 24 hours and they were enough to make me love Turkey a little more.
+I was only in Istanbul for one day and it was enough to make me love Turkey a little more.
 Its history, its streets, mosques, the kindness of the citizens… Istanbul is beautiful as I had imagined through the stories.
 It is also possible to travel through stories and flavors: To travel without traveling.

 Does something similar happened to you?
 Do you have a place you feel familiar with although you’ve never visited?